laconbass/iai-oop/README.md

       var parent = Parent.call( Parent.prototype );
       var child = Child.call( Child.prototype );

-As seen above, now both the declaration and the creation of new objects becomes unnecesary verbose.
+As seen above, now both the declaration and the creation of new objects becomes unnecesarily verbose.
 That's reason enough to use a helper function.
-In fact two functions are needed, one to *extend* prototypes and another to **wrap builders to ensure they are executed within a proper context**.
+In fact two functions are needed, one to *extend* prototypes and another to *wrap builders to ensure they are executed within a proper context*.

     function extend( prototype, extension ){
       var object = Object.create( prototype );